 - The struggles and successes of individuals and families as they adjust to remote work and learning

 - Hurdles to overcome

-For consumer goods companies in the retail, wholesale and manufacturing industry, similar challenges have been on the radar for a while now.
+For fashion and consumer goods companies in the retail, wholesale and manufacturing industry, similar challenges have been on the radar for a while now.
 Chances are, you’ve seen a need to: